 The Strip leads to Las Vegas and the yellow brick road to Emerald City.
 Stick to this road to avoid getting lost.
 Unlike what you would expect, this high-end part of Las Vegas is not about slot machines and tables.
 The Las Vegas Strip is an All-American Road; you will love the four-mile scenic route that looks lovely at night.

 Families who love camper rentals will find child-friendly sites with various entertainment options for your kids.
 The Ethel M Chocolate Factory, the Mandalay Bay Shark Reef Aquarium, the Natural History Museum, the Fremont Street Experience, and many circus shows.
 There are also tree houses, sprinklers, and a garden maze.

 There is so much to do in Las Vegas, and it doesn’t have to be costly.
 There is plenty of entertainment for campers and the public artworks in Las Vegas Cosmopolitan and installation of “Shards of Color” within colors.

 For shopping, there is the open air space to buy wares and Grand Bazaar shops, which is just across the Bellagio Street.
 What’s more, you enjoy the site of the 1,000-strong Fountains in Bellagio.
 The water creates a spectacular sight, and you can capture some photos to preserve these precious memories in Las Vegas.
 All the water flows to Lake Mead, the best spot for water-based activities and adventures.

 Now you know things to do in Las Vegas.
 Not interested in renting an RV.
-Here are 5 of the best travel trailers you can buy, or better yet check out our list of some of the best travel trailers brands on the market.
+Check out our list of some of the best travel trailers brands on the market.